jluckyiv/ghec/README.md

 ghec hex --level 3 --targets 3 --previous 1 # 191
 ```

-In the TUI, the level and targets are already set.
-Press `p` to increment the
+In the TUI, the level and targets are already set from the previous calculation
-number of previous enhancements to 1, then filter or scroll to the "Add hex"
+.
+Press `p` to increment the number of previous enhancements to 1, then filter
-enhancement.
+or scroll to the "Add hex" enhancement.
 The cost is shown in the title bar.

 ### Multiple targets and adding a hex

-In the examples above, the attack is an AoE attack covering three hexes, so
+In the examples above, the attack is an AoE covering three hexes, so the `--
-the `--targets` flag is set to 3.
-The `--targets` numerical value does not
+targets` flag is set to 3.
+The `--targets` numerical value does not directly
-directly affect the cost of the first enhancement ("Attack"), but it tells the
+affect the cost of the first enhancement ("Attack"), but the CLI now
+recognizes the attack affects multiple-targets and applies the multiple
-CLI to apply the multiple targets cost multiplier (2x).
-In the second example,
+targets cost multiplier (2x).
+In the second example, the CLI uses the `--
-the CLI uses the `--targets` numerical value to calculate the cost of the additional
+targets` numerical value to calculate the cost of the additional hex
-hex (200/number of current hexes).
+(200/number of current hexes).

 Using a single `-- targets` flag for both the multiple targets doubler
 and to calculate the premium for adding a hex seems simpler than having a separate